The procedure totally dismantles the unit, but you only need to dismantle as much as is necessary to access those parts you wish to work on.

 Do not remove the 4 x small cross point screws either side of the rear panel terminal blocks (circled red in the picture).
 These screws have semi-

 Note the 2 pairs of unmarked outer terminals are not connected and are reserved for future development.
+Later units have a mains on/off switch and/or a smaller mains lead.

 Note the tabs (circled in white below) engaging the top case to the lower case -